enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-learn-from-problem.md

-# React Learn From Bug
+# React Learn From Problem

 ## 1. TypeError: destroy is not a function